 Decluttr is a service made solely for trading in your old stuff.
 On the media side, Declutter accepts CDs, DVDs, games, and books.
 It also takes used phones, tablets, laptops, gaming consoles, e-readers, smartwatches and other devices.

-You can download the Decluttr app to build a sell list using your phone’s camera as a barcode scanner.
+You can download the Decluttr app to build a sell list using your phone’s camera as a barcode scanner, or go to the website and search by item.
 You instantly find out how much Decluttr will pay.
 If you’re satisfied, you box up your items and Decluttr covers shipping costs.
 Once received, you’ll get paid the next day.

 Payments are made by direct deposit to your bank account, PayPal or a paper check in the mail.
 However you choose to get paid, you have more money and less stuff at the end of the process.